vacanza/holidays/docs/holiday_categories.md

 Holidays specific to Roma culture and traditions.

 Examples:
-- Used in various European countries for Roma community holidays
+- Used in North Macedonia for Roma community holidays

 **VLACH**
 Holidays specific to Vlach culture and traditions.

 Examples:
-- Used in Romania and other Balkan countries for Vlach community holidays
+- Used in North Macedonia for Vlach community holidays

 ## Usage Examples